sef-global/sef-site/CONTRIBUTING.md

 ## Communication Channels

-Currently, we use Gitter as our communication channel.
-[Join SEF Gitter Chanel](https://gitter.im/sef-global)
+Currently, we use Slack as our communication channel.
+[Join SEF Slack Channel](https://sefheadquarters.slack.com)

 ## Private and Public Chat or Issue Tracker